 Halloween is right around the corner.
 Families across the country are getting ready to open up their homes to excited trick-or-treaters or preparing to head out with their own group of enthusiastic candy collectors.
-Before you hit the streets, ensure this holiday will be safe for everyone by following a few common sense Halloween safety tips:
+Before you hit the streets, review this common sense list of Halloween safety tips to ensure this holiday will be safe for everyone.

 Ensuring Candy and Other Items are Safe